Santa Barbara Runaway Trailer Accident Lawyers

 A little bit of negligence can end in tragedy for a commercial motor vehicle, so the trucking industry has a duty to ensure its rigs are in good shape and being operated by competent drivers.
 Drivers who would never speed, overload their trailers, or skip sleep just to make deadlines.
 Sadly, this is not the case.
 Many trucks in California violate the Federal Motor Carrier Safety Administration’s regulations, and our law firm has seen it firsthand.

-If you were injured by a runaway trailer, call NordstrandBlack PC at (866) 298-2041.
+If you were injured by a runaway trailer in Santa Barbara, call NordstrandBlack PC at (866) 298-2041.
 We can start a thorough investigation into the causes of your truck accident, putting liability where it truly belongs and getting you the compensation you deserve.

 Trucking Cases NordstrandBlack PC Has Handled